-1/7/2020 L Petitioner s Clara Kesponsible Officer Kesponse Let's get the Keysborough South Community Hub Right the First Time.
-284 signatures as at Completed Tabled at Council Meeting 13 July 2020 ± ⇒ 3 t It is great that the Keysborough South Community Hub is going ahead on the corner of Villiers Rd and Chapel Rd.
-But the draft design is too heavily weighted towards children's services in an area where four new private childrare providers by or will be onenion.
-There are providers demands 5/08/2020 1/7/20 Responsible Officer - Director Business, Engineering & Major Projects. or activities and programs for families, couples and singles of all ages.
-What is needed is: 1/1/20 Acknowledgement Email sent to the head petitioner by Governance. • (1) A small library branch and list a nick un/draw off sarrice. .
-(1) A Sitial India y branch, not just a plow-up on service, (2) More non-bookable space for co-working and quiet study areas/rooms; 24/07/20 Council has reviewed the petition regarding the Keysborough South Community Hub and notes the key (3) Sufficiently sized maker's space (wet room facilities) for arts/craft activities; and points raised in relation to a library, work and study areas, makers space and café.
-These points are consistent with (4) A cafe to draw people to the hub - to share the cafe experience with friends and family while engaging with the hubs facilities and programs community feedback received during the public exhibition/consultation period for the draft design of the Community TT SI It's important that this hub is built right the first time to ensure that it is successful from the day it opens and into the future.
-Hub.
-Porinoil is carafrilly considaring this < NB: This petition was submitted online via Change.org Council is carefully consucting this feedback and the implications to the Hub.
+Date Received Petition Text (Prayer) o. of etitioner Status Responsible Officer Response 1/7/2020 Let's get the Keyshoroliah South Community Hub Right the First 284 Completed Tabled at Council Meeting 13 July 2020 Time. signatures ו מטומע מו כסמוניו ואופפוווין וכ טמוץ בסבט It is great that the Keysborough South Community Hub is going ahead on the corner of Villiers Rd and Chapel Rd.
+But the draft design is too heavily weighted towards children's services in an area where four new private as at 5/08/2020 1/7/20 Responsible Officer - Director Business, Engineering & Major Projects. childcare providers have or will be opening.
+There are growing demands for activities and programs for families, couples and singles of all ages.
+1/7/20 Acknowledgement Email sent to the What is needed is: head petitioner by Governance.
+(1) A small library branch, not just a pick-up/drop off service; 24/07/20 (2) More non-bookable space for co-working and quiet study areas/rooms; Council has reviewed the petition regarding the Keysborough South Community Hub and notes the key (3) Sufficiently sized maker's space (wet room facilities) for arts/craft activities; and points raised in relation to a library, work and study areas, makers space and (4) A cafe to draw people to the hub - to share the cafe experience with friends and family while engaging with the hubs facilities and programs coate.
+Hisse points are consistent with community feedback received during the public exhibition/consultation period for the draft design of the Community It's important that this hub is built right the first time to ensure that it is Hub. succession from the day it opens and into the future.
+NB: This petition was submitted online via Change.org Council is carefully considering this feedback and the implications to the Hub.
 A Council report covering a proposed response will be formally considered at the Council Meeting on 10 August 2020.
 The community will be notified of the outcome of this process.